survivejs/webpack-book/manuscript/developing/01_getting_started.md

 document.body.appendChild(component());
 ```

-Examine the output after building the project by running `npx wp` again.
+Examine the output after building the project by running `node_modules/.bin/wp` again.
 You should see both modules in the bundle that webpack wrote to the `dist` directory.
 One problem remains, though.
 How can we test the application in the browser?

 ## Configuring **mini-html-webpack-plugin**